-- II.
-Now we need to calculate the monthly deficit/ surplus.
+- Now we need to calculate the monthly deficit/ surplus.
 This is our typical household's monthly income minus monthly expenses.
 Ask participants to calculate this and indicate the amount on the budget template.
 (Note that it is ok if the amount is negative.) - 12.
-The completed tree54 should look something like the example below (note that more branches are required).
-In the simple example below, total annual household income is 12 million (which is 1 million per month, savings is 150,000 per months and other monthly expenses are 850,000.
+The completed tree54 should look something like the example below (Visual Aid 27; note that more branches are required).
+In the simple example below, total household income for 6 months is 6 million (which is 1 million per month, savings is 150,000 per months and other monthly expenses are 850,000.